TehillahK/music-app/documentation.md

 ## Rewards points manager

-1. As a user I should be able to see ways I can earn points via waching ads (1 ad per 3 songs).
+1. As a user I should be able to see ways I can earn points via watching ads (1 ad per 3 songs).
 2. As a user I should be able to be able to see how many points I have.

 ## Music statistics